homemade marshmallows are fun to make for special holidays like Easter.

 We make marshmallows occasionally during the year when we have extra time.
-This past year we’ve been very short on time and I didn’t think we would have time to keep our tradition going.
+This past year has been quite hectic and I didn’t think we would have time to keep our tradition going.

-Leave it to my grandsons and their fascination with youtube, they came across Butter With A Side of Bread’s video for chocolate homemade marshmallows.
+Leave it to my grandsons and their fascination with youtube and came across Butter With A Side of Bread’s video for chocolate homemade marshmallows.

-They convinced me this recipe was very easy and we could make marshmallow Easter Eggs in no time at all.
-That’s never gonna’ happen I’m thinking to myself, but they are very convincing so I agreed.
+They convinced me this recipe was very easy and we could make homemade Easter cutout marshmallows in different Easter shapes in no time at all.
+That’s never gonna’ happen I’m thinking to myself, but they are very convincing.
+So I agreed.

 We’ve always made marshmallows using Alton Brown’s recipe but when the boys showed me the video from Butter With A Side of Bread’s I thought they might be on to something good.